Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 From the column, a good proportion of immigrants tend to be better educated than African Americans.

-They don't have the chip of racial resentment on their shoulder, and exhibit the classic immigrant optimism about assimilation into the mainstream culture.
+They don't have the chip of racial resentment on their shoulder and exhibit the classic immigrant optimism about assimilation into the mainstream culture.

-Now, what can you imply, or what can you infer from reading this?
+Now, what can you imply or what can you infer from reading this?

-They don't have the chip on their shoulder because they haven't been raised that way, with the so-called uh slavery tradition and uh and culture, and they come here and they're optimistic.
+You can infer that African immigrants, better educated than African Americans, they don't have the chip on their shoulder because they haven't been raised that way with the so-called slavery tradition and culture.

 They've just arrived in America.